pachyderm/pachyderm/doc/docs/latest/deploy-manage/manage/use-transactions-to-run-multiple-commands.md

 !!! note "Summary"
-    Use transactions to run multiple Pachyderm commands simultaneously in one job run.
+    Use transactions to run multiple Pachyderm commands simultaneously in one job runi and optimize the use of resources.

 A transaction is a Pachyderm operation that enables you to create a collection of Pachyderm commands and execute them concurrently in a